3xp10it/BadCode/README.md

 ### Want to see how people code their plugins so badly?

 1. Download a huge repository of files (see [repositories.yaml](https://github.com/pwnsdx/BadCode/blob/master/repositories.yaml))
-2. Open the folder that contains the files in *Sublime Text* and "Find in Files" the regex of your choice (A PoC is available in [alpha.yaml](https://github.com/pwnsdx/BadCode/blob/master/alpha.yaml), it works against Wordpress and discover unsafe SQL queries)
+2. Open the folder that contains the files in *Sublime Text* and "Find in Files" the regex of your choice (see [alpha.yaml](https://github.com/pwnsdx/BadCode/blob/master/alpha.yaml))
 3. Enjoy!

 ### This is just the beginning